TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 ## I get a "Gateway with EUI is Already Registered" error when adding a gateway.

 Another gateway is already registered with the same Gateway EUI.
-This gateway may be registered by another user, but if you are not an administrator (e.g if you are using {{% tts %}} Community Edition) you will not be able to see gateways registered by other users.
+This gateway may be registered by another user, but if you are not an administrator (e.g if you are using {{% ttss %}}) you will not be able to see gateways registered by other users.

 If the gateway is registered with the same EUI in some other tenant, the error will reflect that as well.